siglens/siglens-docs/docs/cluster-health.md

 ### ⭐ Features Overview ⭐

-- **Real-Time Event Monitoring:** Track the event count and volume in real time.
+- **Real-Time Event Monitoring:** Track the event count and volume in real-time.
 - **Log Statistics:** Get a detailed breakdown of logs by index name, incoming volume, and event count.
 - **Metrics Analysis:** Analyze metrics for system performance and efficiency.
 - **Query Statistics:** Monitor the performance of your queries with average latency and count.